SysSec-KAIST/LTESniffer/README.md

 ```bash
 sudo ./<build-dir>/src/LTESniffer -A 2 -W <number of threads> -f <DL Freq> -u <UL Freq> -C -m 1
 ```

+**Using Octoclock**
+Using Octoclock with multiple USRPs seems to have a worse synchronization than using GPSDO (based on our experiments).
+Therefore, it is recommended to use GPSDO at this time.
+The synchronization of using Octoclock will be tested more and the result will be updated in the next version.

 ### Output of LTESniffer
 LTESniffer provides pcap files in the output.
 The pcap file can be opened by WireShark for further analysis and packet trace.